parnic/node-screenlogic/README.md

 ## SLCancelDelay

 Passed as an argument to the emitted `cancelDelay` event.
 The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

+## SLAddClient

+Passed as an argument to the emitted `addClient` event.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the command.

+## SLRemoveClient

+Passed as an argument to the emitted `removeClient` event.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the command.